 Mickey's Not-So-Scary Halloween Party is a popular, separately ticked event held at Magic Kingdom on select nights from Aug.
-12 to Oct.
-31. This is one of our favorite events at Walt Disney World with unique characters, trick-or-treating, special entertainment and more!
+11 to Nov.
+1, 2023.
+This is one of our favorite events at Walt Disney World with unique characters, trick-or-treating, special entertainment and more.
+Get ready because tickets are on sale now!
 With so much offered in a limited timeframe, we've created this party park plan to give you the best strategies for maximizing your time at Mickey's Not-So-Scary Halloween Party!

 Overview of Mickey's Not-So-Scary Halloween Party Park Plan